ikenna/scalafutures/docs/4_Callbacks_on_futures.md

 #Introduction to Scala Futures and Promises (4)

-## Specifying Callbacks on Futures
+## Accessing the result of a Future asynchronously : Specifying Callbacks on Futures

 A Future can either